6x10tothe23rd/Persistent-Convo-Agent-Multi-Endpoint/README.md

 ## Setup Instructions

+### 1. Clone the repository or download the ZIP file

-1. Clone the repository or download the ZIP file and extract the contents to a local folder.
+Clone the repository or download the ZIP file and extract the contents to a local folder.

 ```bash
 git clone https://github.com/6x10tothe23rd/Persistent-Convo-Agent-Multi-Endpoint.git
 ```

-2. Change to the repository directory.
+### 2. Change to the repository directory

 ```bash
 cd Persistent-Convo-Agent-Multi-Endpoint
 ```

-3. Install the required packages using pip.
+### 3. Install the required packages

+Use pip to install the required packages.

 ```bash
 pip install -r requirements.txt
 ```

+### 4. Obtain an OpenAI API key

+If you don't already have an OpenAI API key, sign up for one on the [OpenAI website](https://beta.openai.com/signup/).
+After signing up, you can find your API key in the [API keys section](https://beta.openai.com/account/api-keys/) of your OpenAI account.

+### 5. Create a Discord bot and obtain a bot token

+- Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord account.
+- Click the "New Application" button and give your application a name.
+- Navigate to the "Bot" tab and click "Add Bot".
+- Copy the token under the "Bot" section.
+This is your Discord bot token.

+### 6. Configure API keys

-4. Copy the `secretkeys.example.json` file to `secretkeys.json`.
+Copy the `secretkeys.example.json` file to `secretkeys.json`.

 ```bash
 cp secretkeys.example.json secretkeys.json
 ```

-5. Open the `secretkeys.json` file and replace the placeholder values with your actual API keys.
+Open the `secretkeys.json` file and replace the placeholder values with your actual API keys.

 ```json
 {